antoinealb/lwip_test/README.md

   Semaphores, on the other hand, really suspend the higher priority thread, giving the other CPU time to complete its task.
 Simply remember to delete them once you have used them.
 * Maintaining a priority list (see below) helps preventing locks and reasoning about them.
 * Tasks never return.
 If they do, they should delete themselves before continuing.
+* In case of weird variable modifications, stack overflow is a possibility.
+Use the mapfile to check for nearby stacks.

 TODO List
 =========